 language-aware scoring.
 Import sweet spots, naming conventions, error patterns — all calibrated per language.
 LOC-weighted.

-We score idioms: errors.Is/As %w ? .context() guard let map_err.
+We score idioms: errors.Is/As%w?.context()guard letmap_err.
 Not try/catch density.